ethereum/EIPs/EIPS/eip-xxx_draft_BaseFee_WeightedAveraging.md

 type: Standards Track
 category: Core
 created: 2023-07-22
-# requires: <EIP number(s)> Only required when you reference an EIP in the `Specification` section.
-Otherwise, remove this field.
 ---

 ## Abstract
-The current formula for setting the base fee follows the original EIP-1559:
+The current formula for setting the base fee follows the original [EIP-1559](./eip-1559.md):
 $$b[i+1]\triangleq  b[i] \cdot \left( 1+\frac{1}{8} \cdot \frac{s[i]-s^* }{s^* }\right)$$ where $i$ enumerates the blocks, $s^*$ is a predetremined block size (the "desired" size, aka gas amount), $b[i]$ is the base fee at block $i$, and $s[i]$ is the size of the block at height $i$.
 This formula considers only the last block size $s[i]$.
 This mechanism might lead to incentives for users to bribe miners in order to reduce the base fee, or (in analogous manner) for miners to intiate a collusion with sophisticated users for the benefit of both.
 (See Motivation section.)

 We propose to consider the history of block sizes via a past wheighted average with a geometric sequence as the weights.
 In particular, we suggest the following update rule: